amarpan/how-to-migrate-heroku-apps/README.md

 </div>

+In November 2022, all coding bootcamp projects hosted on Heroku will become ___.
+This tutorial describes how to migrate an existing Heroku app to a new free service.

 Z Shell (zsh) is a popular alternative to the default command line bash shell with improved features like recursive path expansion, automatic spelling correction, and plug-in and theme support.

 This guide will walk you through the process of installing and configuring zsh, including how to change themes and enable the time-saving autosuggestions plug-in.